MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - **minimumBackgroundDuration** *(Number)* - Specifies the minimum number of seconds for the app to be in the background before restarting the app.
 This property only applies to updates that are installed using `InstallMode.ON_NEXT_RESUME` or `InstallMode.ON_NEXT_SUSPEND`, and can be useful for getting your update in front of end users sooner, without being too obtrusive.
 Defaults to `0`, which applies the update immediately after a resume, or unless the app suspension is long enough to not matter, however long it's in the background.

 - **updateDialog** *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
 Defaults to `null`, which disables the dialog completely.
-Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.
+Setting this to any `true` value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.
 Before enabling this option within an App Store-distributed app, see [this note](https://github.com/Microsoft/react-native-code-push#user-content-apple-note).

     The following list represents the available options and their defaults: